yuleeque/MSP432/README.md

 - R1 (200-300 Ohms) is intended to prevent the backlight from damage by reducing highest amount of current.

-- Check the documentation for your particular potentiometers to find the right connection depending on its type.

-- For a linear slide POT i have ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent and counterintuitive in some way than for a single turn POT which you can see on demo gifs:
+- Check the documentation for your particular potentiometers to find the right connection depending on its type: for a linear slide POT i have ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent and counterintuitive in some way than for a single turn POT which you can see on demo gifs:

 ![Slide POT (potentiometer) wiring](/images/SLIDE_POTENTIOMETER.BMP)